Geephted/Data-Cleaning-using-SQL/README.md

 # Data-Cleaning-using-SQL

 ## Intorduction
-In the realm of data analysis, projects often take us to intriguing datasets that hold valuable insights waiting to be uncovered.
+In the realm of data analysis, projects often take us to captivating datasets that hold valuable insights waiting to be uncovered.
 In one such endeavor, I ventured into the world of the Nashville Housing Data, a comprehensive information detailing land use and property information in the Tennessee capital, Nashville.
 To unlock the dataset's hidden potential, I harnessed SQL through Microsoft SQL Management Server Studio, embarking on an extensive journey of exploration and data cleansing.

-SQL, or Structured Query Language, is a potent tool for efficient data cleaning and transformation.
+SQL (Structured Query Language), is a potent tool for efficient data cleaning and transformation.
 With a range of functions and operations at its disposal, SQL stands as a widely recognized computer language for managing and manipulating relational databases.

-In this project, we'll delve into how SQL can elevate dataset quality.
-We'll explore syntax and showcase SQL queries for data cleansing.
-To illustrate effective cleaning techniques and best practices, we'll provide SQL code samples, shedding light on the art of effective data refinement.
+In this project, l will explore syntax and showcase SQL queries for data cleansing.
+To illustrate effective cleaning techniques and best practices, l will provide SQL code samples, shedding light on the art of effective data refinement.

 ## Dataset
 The dataset was gotten from Kaggle.
 You can find the dataset [here.](https://github.com/Geephted/Data-Cleaning-using-SQL/blob/main/Nashville%20Housing%20Data%20for%20Data%20Cleaning.xlsx)

-## Understanding the Nashville Housing Data Dataset
+## Understanding the Nashville Housing Dataset

 The dataset is composed of 19 columns and comprises various data types.